proofgeist/fm-webviewer-bridge/README.md

 * https://github.com/beezwax/FMAjax
 * https://blog.beezwax.net/2015/09/18/fmajax-and-filemaker-web-viewers/

 What is new here is the abstraction and the API.
 It is an attempt to make an API that is easy to understand for JS devs and for FileMaker Devs.
-It is also an attempt to image what an API might look like if it every made it's way into FileMaker's web viewer.
+It is also an attempt to imagine what an API might look like if it ever made it's way into FileMaker's web viewer, natively.

 ## Limits